 - Precut fiberglass into sizes required for your project.
 Cut the fiberglass into manageable widths of 24″-30″ (half of a standard 4′ or 5′ wide roll).
 Roll the dry fiberglass onto cardboard tubes or sections of PVC plastic pipe that are 3″-4″ in diameter.
 Plan to orient the fabric strips vertically, working from the top down.
 Gravity will work in your favor if you apply the fabric this way.
 Label the fiberglass rolls so you’ll know where to locate them later.

 - Prepare the surface of the project for epoxy.
 Be sure the surface is clean and freshly sanded.

-- Unroll a single piece of fiberglass cloth onto the plastic covered work surface.
-Wet out the fabric by pouring epoxy onto it and spreading it out with a plastic squeegee.
+- Unroll a single piece of fiberglass cloth onto the plastic-covered work surface.
+Wet out the fabric by pouring epoxy onto it and spreading it out with a plastic spreader.
 Apply a generous coat to ensure thorough wet out of the fibers, but don’t use too much because you’ve already coated the overhead project.
 Additional epoxy adds weight, increasing the fabric’s tendency to fall or slide off.

 - After applying the fiberglass strip, use a plastic spreader to press the fabric securely against the hull.
 Use this step to draw off excess epoxy and force out trapped air bubbles.